justadreamer/knight/README.md

 ```

-You can use playground, but it works awfully slow on any non-trivial board.
+You can also use a playground.
-All in all program works awfully slow on any square board of size 6x6+.
-Rectangular boards for some reason are processed faster.
-Looking for ways to optimize it,
-but without using any heuristics - just plain DFS in iterative manner with backtracking.

 ## DFS with backtracking vs. bruteforce search
-DFS (5^(M*N)) is obviously much faster than any bruteforce search (just checking each permutation of cells (M*N)!), but still is expnential and thus very slow.
+DFS (5^(M*N)) is obviously much faster than any bruteforce search (just checking each permutation of cells (M*N)!), but still is exponential and thus very slow.
 But obvioiusly this is Hamiltonian path, humanity does not know a polynomial time algo to solve it (otherwise P==NP).
+It is optimized using a [Warnsdorf's rule](https://en.wikipedia.org/wiki/Knight%27s_tour) heuristic: as a next step we always choose the one with the fewest number of potential next steps coming out of it (taking in account already visited cells of course).

 ```
 ./knight 3 4